openid/fapi/fapi-2_0-security-profile.md

  1. shall support refresh tokens and their rotation;
  1. if using MTLS client authentication or MTLS sender-constrained access tokens, shall support the `mtls_endpoint_aliases` metadata defined in [@!RFC8705];
- 1. if using DPoP, shall support the server provided nonce mechanism (as defined in Section 8 of [@!I-D.ietf-oauth-dpop]);
+ 1. if using DPoP, shall support the server provided nonce mechanism (as defined in Section 8 of [@!RFC9449]);
  1. shall only use authorization server metadata (such as the authorization endpoint) retrieved from the metadata document as specified in [@!OIDD] and [@!RFC8414];
  1. shall ensure that the issuer URL used as the basis for retrieving the authorization server metadata is obtained from an authoritative source and using a secure channel, such that it cannot be modified by an attacker; and
  1. shall ensure that this issuer URL and the `issuer` value in the obtained metadata match;